Skip to content

 The portable plugins can be automatically loaded in start up by putting the content(the json, the executable and all supportive files) inside plugins/portables/${pluginName} and the configurations to the corresponding directories under etc.

 To manage the portable plugins in runtime, we can use the REST or CLI commands.
+Using Status API, we can examine the plugin process pid and other status information.

 Restrictions